Elections in Luxembourg: Local elections

 Each commune (municipality) has an elected communal council.
-The number of councillors varies from 7 to 19 based on the number of inhabitants; the exception being the City of Luxembourg where its communal council consists of 27 members.
+The number of councillors varies from 7 to 19 based on the number of inhabitants; the exception being the City of Luxembourg whose communal council consists of 27 members.

 The councillors are directly elected every six years on the second Sunday of October.
-The last elections were held on 8 October 2017.
-The law of 15 December 2017 further defines that, in case the parliamentary and communal elections coincide, the latter are held in June of that year.
+The last elections were held on 11 June 2023.
+The law of 15 December 2017 further defines that if the parliamentary and communal elections coincide, the latter are held in June of that year.